dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 ### EDA

-After the data has been cleaned by removing the missing values, we need to separate the continuous and categorical variables to prepare them for regression.
+After the data has been cleaned, we need to separate the continuous and categorical variables to prepare them for regression.

 A simple way to identify these two variables is by plotting a scatter matrix.
 Continuous variables show a linear and even distribution across the plot.
 While categorical variables show a grouped and ordered distribution across the plot.
 There are also oridinal variables which are ordered-categorical variables.
 These are categorical classes with a natural order of progression and does not need to be transformed into dummy variables.